RMWinslow/RMWinslow.github.io/3102/measurement-money.md

 <figcaption>Early 1900s scrip issued in Minnesota.
 <br>
 <small>
 From <a href="https://shawnhewitt.com/">the collection of Shawn Hewitt</a>.
-Own photo.
-Right: Own photo
+Own photos.
 </small>
 </figcaption>
 </figure>